Safiye Sultan (mother of Mehmed III): Masjid al-Malika Safiyya

 The Al-Malika Safiye Mosque in Cairo is named in Safiye's honor.
 The mosque of al-Malika Safiyya derives its name more by taking over the uncompleted mosque more than by real patronage.
 It was started by Uthman Agha, who held the post of the Agha Dar al-Sa'ada, who's in charge of the harem, as well as the post of being the Egyptian waqf estates of the holy places in the Hijaz.
 He was also the agent and slave of the Safiye Sultan.
 But, he died before the mosque was completed, and it went to Safiya as part of her estate.
 She endowed the mosque with a deed that provided for thirty-nine custodians including a general supervisor, a preacher, the khatib (orator), two imams, timekeeper, an incense burner, a repairman, and a gardener.

-In addition to this mosque, she had a mosque and fountain built in the village of Karamanlı in Üsküdar; she established a foundation for the reading of the Quran in her husband's tomb.
-She had a tomb built over the grave of a person from the lineage of Imam Gazzali in the Âşıkpaşa neighborhood in Fatih.
-She had a summer palace built in the Davud Paşa field.
-She occasionally resided here with Mehmed III and organized banquets.

-Apart from these, she would donate his own wealth to cover the expenses of the army during war times, pay off the debts of those who were in trouble due to their debts, and distribute alms to the poor in the places he passed through during his travels.